techcsispit/DSA/README.md

 5. Make sure that .gitignore files are included.

 Make sure your code follows proper formatting standards and includes comments to explain the logic.
+---
+#### Note:
+You might notice that each folder contains a .gitkeep file.
+This file has no actual content but serves a purpose in Git.
+Git does not track empty folders by default, so .gitkeep is used to ensure that the folder structure is committed and pushed to the repository even when it’s empty.
+This helps us maintain the organized folder system, allowing you to easily find where to add your implementations later.

+Once content (code) is added to a folder, the .gitkeep file can be removed as it's no longer necessary.